imixs/imixs-mvc-example/README.md

 		<version>1.0.0-m03</version>
 	</dependency>

+### ozark-jersey

-To build the applicaiton for Glassfish/Payara use the corresponding jersey dependency:
+To build the application for Glassfish/Payara use the corresponding jersey dependency:

 	<dependency>
 		<groupId>org.mvc-spec.ozark</groupId>